Get assessed by a physiotherapist

 Recovering from a sprained ankle

-Sprained ankle recovery time will depend on how bad your sprain is.
+Sprained ankle recovery time will depend on how severe your sprain is.
 The most common sprains affect the ligaments on the outside of your ankle (lateral ankle sprains).
-The average time it takes people to return to sport after a lateral ankle sprain is 16 to 24 days.
-But it can vary a lot between people.
+The average time it takes people to return to sport after a lateral ankle sprain is three to six weeks.
+But this can vary a lot between people.

+Your doctor or physiotherapist will help you get back to your usual sports and activities.
+They’ll recommend exercises for your particular sport, so you can take part again without any pain.
+They’ll do this in stages.
 Wait until you have full range of motion and have rebuilt the strength in your ankle before you go back to your normal activities and sports.
-Even if the pain in your ankle has eased, if you start too soon, you may hurt your ankle again, which may lead to long-term problems.
-Ask your doctor or physiotherapist when you can safely take up sports or your normal activities again.
+Even if the pain in your ankle has eased, you shouldn’t start exercising too soon or you may hurt your ankle again.
+This may lead to long-term problems.

 Prevention of a sprained ankle